Mac Gargan

 MacDonald "Mac" Gargan is a supervillain appearing in American comic books published by Marvel Comics.
-Created by writer Stan Lee and artist Steve Ditko, the character first appeared in The Amazing Spider-Man #19 (December 1964).
-Mac Gargan is a recurring antagonist of the superhero Peter Parker / Spider-Man.
-He debuted as a private investigator hired by J. Jonah Jameson to learn how Peter Parker took pictures of Spider-Man.
-In the following issue, Jameson decided to turn Gargan into a deadly adversary for Spider-Man through a barely-tested procedure, which left Gargan with a scorpion-themed armor and the predatory instincts of the arachnid.
-Driven insane by his mutation, Gargan instead turned to a life of crime as the Scorpion, and went on to menace both Spider-Man and Jameson, who he held responsible for his transformation.
-Since then, having finally removed the armor, Gargan has also served as the third host of the Venom symbiote, and a member of the Dark Avengers as Spider-Man, but eventually returned to his Scorpion alias as it kept him alive due to the strain both the neural-armors and symbiote put on his body.
+Created by writer Stan Lee and artist Steve Ditko, the character first appeared in The Amazing Spider-Man #19 (1964).
+He is the first and best-known incarnation of the Scorpion, and has endured as one of the superhero Spider-Man's most recurring villains, belonging to the collective of adversaries that make up his rogues gallery.

+Originally a private investigator hired by J. Jonah Jameson to learn how Peter Parker managed to take pictures of Spider-Man, Gargan was later subjected to a barely-tested procedure funded by Jameson, intended to turn him into a deadly adversary for Spider-Man.
+The experiment left Gargan with a scorpion-themed armor grafted onto his body, and the predatory instincts of the arachnid.
+Driven insane by his mutation, Gargan quickly turned to a life of crime as the Scorpion and went on to menace both Spider-Man and Jameson, whom he held responsible for his transformation.

+In subsequent decades, Gargan would manage to have his armor removed and served as the third host of the Venom symbiote from 2005 to 2010.
+While bonded to the symbiote, he became a member of the Dark Avengers under the alias Spider-Man, before the two were forcefully separated.
+Since then, Gargan has returned to his Scorpion alias and began wearing his signature armor once more, as it kept him alive following the strain both the neural-armors and the symbiote put on his body.

 Since his original introduction during the Silver Age of Comic Books, the character has been featured in various other Marvel-licensed products, including feature films, television series, video games, and merchandise.
-Michael Mando portrays the character in the Marvel Cinematic Universe (MCU) films Spider-Man: Homecoming (2017) and Spider-Man: Brand New Day (2026), while an alternate version of the character appeared in animated form in the Disney+ series Your Friendly Neighborhood Spider-Man (2025).
+Michael Mando portrayed Mac Gargan in the Marvel Cinematic Universe (MCU) films Spider-Man: Homecoming (2017) and Spider-Man: Brand New Day (2026), while an alternate version of the character appeared in animated form in the Disney+ series Your Friendly Neighborhood Spider-Man (2025).

 Publication history

-1960s
+Creation

-Mac Gargan debuted in The Amazing Spider-Man #19 (December 1964), created by writer Stan Lee and artist Steve Ditko.
-He later appeared under the codename of Scorpion in The Amazing Spider-Man #20 (January 1965).
-He appeared as an antagonist in the 1977 Ms. Marvel series.
+Mac Gargan was created by writer Stan Lee and artist Steve Ditko, first appearing in The Amazing Spider-Man #19 (cover dated December 1964).
+He debuted as a private investigator hired by Daily Bugle publisher J. Jonah Jameson to determine how Peter Parker routinely obtained photographs of Spider-Man, though Parker's spider-sense allowed him to detect and evade Gargan without difficulty.